walles/riff/README.md

 highlight changes, but if it's a *replacement* rather than a change then we don't want to highlight it.
 * Handle missing linefeed at end of file properly
-* Preserve linefeeds when sending lines to the Refiner
-* All context lines must be prefixed by ' ', currently they aren't
-* Diffing <x "hej"> vs <x 'hej'> shows the first space as a difference.
-* Refine each pair of blocks, make sure both added characters and removed characters are highlighted in a readable fashion, both in added blocks and removed blocks.
 * Test that we work as expected when "gem install"ed system-wide
 * See if we can get Riff to transparently insert itself as "git riff" and treat that as git diff | riff | $PAGER.